la32094uf/Gmail-Inbox-Pause-Adios-Alternative/README.md

 Useage:

- 1. Go to https://script.google.com and add the inboxpause.gs
+ 1. Go to https://script.google.com, create a new project, and add the content of inboxpause.gs
  2. Go to the function createTimeDrivenTriggers.
 Tune the times when you want your emails to be delivered.
  3. Enable the Service 'Gmail Api' on the left Services-pane.
 See: https://developers.google.com/apps-script/guides/services/advanced#new-editor"
  4. run the inboxPause function.
 Grant for the asked permissions.